Learned harmonic mean estimation of the Bayesian evidence with normalizing flows: Learned harmonic mean estimator with normalizing flows

 As discussed in Section~\ref{sec:introduction}, and first described in \citet{Spurio_Mancini_2023}, since flows are normalized it is possible to back out their normalizing constant to provide an estimate of the Bayesian evidence.
 We recall this approach here for reference.

 Given samples $\theta_i$ an estimate of the evidence can be computed for each sample by

 While posterior samples are typically available and hence used, in principle the samples $\theta_i$ do not necessarily need to be drawn from the posterior.
 An overall estimate of the evidence and its spread can then simply be computed from the mean of these evidence estimates and their standard deviation.
 However, the resulting evidence estimator is likely to be biased and will have a large variance.
-This is because it is highly dependent on the accuracy of the learned normalizing flow, which is used as a surrogate for the posterior, as discussed in Section~\ref{sec:introduction}.
-The learned harmonic mean does not suffer from these issues.